cseptesting/floatcsep/docs/guide/experiment_config.rst

+.. _experiment_config:

 Experiment Configuration
 ========================

-**floatCSEP** provides a standardized workflow for forecasting experiments, whose instructions can be set in a configuration file.
-Here, we need to define the Experiments' temporal settings, geographic region, seismic catalogs, forecasting models, evaluation tests and post-process.
+**floatCSEP** provides a standardized workflow for forecasting experiments, the instructions of which can be set in a configuration file.
+Here, we need to define the Experiments' temporal settings, geographic region, seismic catalogs, forecasting models, evaluation tests and any post-process options.

 Configuration Structure
 -----------------------
-Configuration files are written in ``YAML`` format and is divided into different aspects of the Experiment setup:
+Configuration files are written in ``YAML`` format and are divided into different aspects of the experiment setup:

-1. **Experiment Metadata**: Experiment's information such as its ``name``, ``authors``, ``doi``, ``URL``, etc.
+1. **Metadata**: Experiment's information such as its ``name``, ``authors``, ``doi``, ``URL``, etc.
 2. **Temporal Configuration** (``time_config``): Temporal characteristics of the experiment, such as the start and end dates, experiment class (time-independent or time-dependent), the testing intervals, etc.
-3. **Spatial and Magnitude Configuration** (``region_config``): Describes testing region, such as its geographic bounds, magnitude ranges, and depth ranges.
+3. **Spatial and Magnitude Configuration** (``region_config``): Describes the testing region, such as its geographic bounds, magnitude ranges, and depth ranges.
 4. **Seismic Catalog** (``catalog``): Defines the seismicity data source to test the models.
 It can either link to a seismic network API, or an existing file in the system.
 5. **Models** (``models``): Configuration of forecasting models.
 It can direct to an additional configuration file with ``model_config`` for readability.
 See :ref:`model_config`.
 6. **Evaluation Tests** (``tests``): Configuration of the statistical tests to evaluate the models.
 It can direct to an additional configuration file with ``test_config`` for readability.
 See :ref:`evaluation_config`.